OXID-eSales/smarty-to-twig-converter/README.md

 The `convert` command tries to fix as much coding standards problems as possible on a given file or directory:

-	`php toTwig.phar convert /path/to/dir`
+	`php toTwig convert /path/to/dir`
-	`php toTwig.phar convert /path/to/file`
+	`php toTwig convert /path/to/file`

 The `--converters` option lets you choose the exact converters to apply (the converter names must be separated by a comma):

-	`php toTwig.phar convert /path/to/dir --converters=for,if,misc`
+	`php toTwig convert /path/to/dir --converters=for,if,misc`

 You can also blacklist the converters you don't want if this is more convenient, using `-name`:

-	`php toTwig.phar convert /path/to/dir --converters=-for,-if`
+	`php toTwig convert /path/to/dir --converters=-for,-if`

 A combination of `--dry-run`, `--verbose` and `--diff` will display summary of proposed changes, leaving your files unchanged.